microsoft/MLOpsPython/docs/getting_started.md

 For using Azure Pipelines, all other variables are stored in the file `.pipelines/diabetes_regression-variables-template.yml`.
 Using the default values as a starting point, adjust the variables to suit your requirements.

-In that folder, you'll also find the `parameters.json` file that we recommend using to provide parameters for training, evaluation, and scoring scripts.
+In the `diabetes_regression` folder, you'll also find the `parameters.json` file that we recommend using to provide parameters for training, evaluation, and scoring scripts.
 The sample parameter that `diabetes_regression` uses is the ridge regression [_alpha_ hyperparameter](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html).
 We don't provide any serializers for this config file.

 #### Local configuration